12 Gray and Greige Paint Colours that are Great for MORE Than One Room

 Now, not EVERYONE wants a soft, light neutral – there are some of you who like things a bit deeper.
 That being said, if you’re doing home staging, I would HIGHLY recommend that you stick to the ABOVE depths, for mass appeal.

-So, for those of you who want a bit more depth, without getting too hot n’ heavy (you can read into that line AS MUCH as you want), you might REALLY love…
+For those of you who want a bit more depth, without getting too hot n’ heavy (you can read into that line AS MUCH as you want), you might REALLY love…

 7. Sherwin Williams Colonnade Gray SW 7641